Characterizing The Limits of Linear Modeling of Non-Linear Swarm Behaviors: Introduction

-\textbf{Q2.
-Can behavioral dynamics in the foraging problem be comprehensively captured using linear model which is derived directly from first principles (e.g., swarm density, swarm size, robot control algorithm), rather than relying on post-hoc model fitting?}
+In this work we seek to characterize, as a function of $\SwarmDensity$, the \emph{practical} limits of using linear models to model non-linear behaviors of a swarm engaged in real-world foraging.
+Specifically, we will show that non-linear behavioral dynamics in the foraging problem can be captured using linear modeling which is derived directly from problem features, such as swarm density, swarm size, and robot control algorithm.